 Nicole

-Nicole a seasoned Yoga Teacher and founder of Yoga Breaks in Spain.
-She holds an “Excellent” grade Diploma in Yoga after completing a two-year teacher training with FRYOG (Friends of Yoga International).
-Now, with over 20 years teaching experience & further studies with renowned teachers – Meghan Currie, Shiva Rea, Claire Missingham, Liz Lark, and Godfrey Devereux, Nicole describes yoga as …
+A seasoned yoga teacher & founder of Yoga Breaks in Spain, Nicole holds an “Excellent” grade Diploma in Yoga after completing a two-year teacher training with FRYOG (Friends of Yoga International).
+With more than 20 years’ teaching experience and further studies with renowned teachers – Meghan Currie, Shiva Rea, Claire Missingham, Liz Lark, and Godfrey Devereux – Nicole describes yoga as:

-Nicole has a unique ability to teach both energizing, dynamic classes that boost vitality & support the rebuilding and maintenance of bone and muscle strength both of which naturally declines with age, as well as calming, restorative sessions designed to reduce stress and foster a sense of relaxation and balance.
+Nicole teaches both energizing classes to boost vitality & support the maintenance of bone and muscle strength, as well as calming, restorative classes to reduce stress and foster deep relaxation.

 Dionne

-Dionne began to practice yoga shortly after qualifying as a fitness instructor and soon began to notice her body becoming more supple & her mind more calm and focused.
-This was her inspiration to explore yoga more so, in 2014, she headed to India to begin her teacher training at Aananda Yoga School in Mysore (accredited by the Yoga Alliance) where she was tutored by the incredibly knowledgeable Yogacharya Bharath Shetty.
+Dionne began to practice yoga shortly after qualifying as a fitness instructor and soon noticed her body becoming more supple & her mind more calm.
+This was her inspiration to explore yoga more.
+In 2014 she headed to India to begin her teacher training at Aananda Yoga School in Mysore (accredited by the Yoga Alliance) where she was tutored by the incredibly knowledgeable Yogacharya Bharath Shetty.
 More recently Dionne returned to her yoga school in India to complete her 500 hour Advanced teacher training.

 Our Pilates Teachers